Fees/Costs for Counselling

 Private counselling is not free of charge and Dean’s investment in your therapy and commitment to you is appropriately matched by his professional counselling fees.

-When deciding whether or not to consider Dean Richardson as your therapist, consider the following:-
+When deciding whether or not to consider Dean Richardson as your counsellor, consider the following:-

-• Dean works therapeutically with: Individuals, Couples and Groups.
+- Dean offers counselling to: Individuals, Couples and Groups.

-• Dean arranges & attends a minimum of 30 hours additional training (continued professional development) per year which keeps his private practice informed and up to date.
+- Dean arranges & attends a minimum of 30 hours additional professional development (CPD) per year which keeps his practice informed, reviewed and up to date.

-• Dean arranges & attends a minimum of 90-minutes/month clinical supervision appropriate to his therapy work.
+- Dean arranges & attends a minimum of 90-minutes/month clinical supervision & more when work demands.

 How to pay for counselling.